top of page

 What are we doing next?

-Conference presentations completed.
+Conference presentations have been completed

-3 papers under review.
+2 papers under review.

 Working on submitting several other papers from the findings for publication.